Cost of Living in Toronto 2026: Rent, Utilities, and Monthly Budgets

 Dining out varies — a restaurant meal ranges from casual cheap eats to pricier venues — so limit nights out if you’re balancing Toronto rent and 85m² utilities costs.

-Expect a Cappuccino price between CAD 2.99–7.50 and a beer price around CAD 8 for a 0.5L draught, which add up over weeks.
+Expect a cappuccino price between CAD 2.99–7.50 and a beer price around CAD 8 for a 0.5L draught, which add up over weeks.

 Additionally, careful financial planning can help you manage grocery and dining expenses effectively.